CommandFusion/CFLinkJS/README.markdown

-# CommandFusion CFLink JavaScript API
+# CommandFusion CFLink JavaScript API - BETA

 Our [CommandFusion hardware](http://www.commandfusion.com/hardware.html) is powerful and easy to work with.
 To make it even easier, we are providing a JavaScript API for [iViewer](http://www.commandfusion.com/iviewer.html) so you can talk to CFLink devices and get notified of incoming data very easily.

 Our JavaScript code handles the [low-level CFLink protocol](http://www.commandfusion.com/docs/cflink), providing you with high-level interfaces for your code to drive the CFLink network.

+** CFLink JavaScript API is still in beta!** Please report issues and feature requests via the [issue tracker](https://github.com/CommandFusion/CFLinkJS/issues).

+## Usage

+To use the CFLink JS API, you need to include the [cflink.js](https://raw.github.com/CommandFusion/CFLinkJS/master/cflink.js) file into your guiDesigner project via Edit > Project Properties > Script Manager.

+Then you create your own JavaScript file for your iViewer programming, and add it to the Script Manager also.

 ## Quick Start Example